Choosing an industrial placement year

 - All our degree courses offer you the opportunity to undertake a placement year as part of your degree.

-- Industrial placements are typically taken between your second and third year.
+- Industrial placements are taken between your second and third year.
 If you choose to undertake a placement year, this will extend your studies by 12 months.

 - You can choose between a research-based placement or working with the industry in a non-lab based role.

 - There is an option to complete a combined year of both workplace and study abroad.